* Strong U.S. earnings, hopes of China policy support lift shares

 The yen stood little changed at 111.38 per dollar while worries about a hard Brexit kept the sterling at $1.2938 , just above its 11-month trough of $1.2920 set on Monday.

-The Chinese yuan was little changed, keeping some distance from its 15-month lows hit last week as the central bank on Friday took steps to curb bets against the currency by raising the cost for investors to short the yuan.
+The Chinese yuan held firm near one-week high in the offshore trade, extending its rebound after the central bank on Friday took steps to curb bets against the currency by raising the cost for investors to short the yuan.

 Oil prices held firm after U.S. sanctions on Iranian goods went into effect, intensifying concerns that sanctions on Iranian oil, expected in November, could cause supply shortages.